dmmiller612/sparktorch/README.md

 # SparkTorch

 This is an implementation of Pytorch on Spark.
 The goal of this library is to provide a simple, understandable interface in using Torch on Spark.
-With SparkFlow, you can easily integrate your deep learning model with a ML Spark Pipeline.
+With SparkTorch, you can easily integrate your deep learning model with a ML Spark Pipeline.
 Underneath, SparkTorch uses a parameter server to train the Pytorch network in a distributed manner.
 Through the api, the user can specify the style of training, whether that is Hogwild or async with locking.